 ESM's flexible curriculum can also be used to give tailored, focused instruction in mechanics of materials, vibrations and controls, kinematics and dynamics, thermal sciences, the dynamics of fluids and gases, biomedical engineering, computer applications, and business.

 A notice about the ESM undergraduate degree

-The engineering science and mechanics (ESM) undergraduate degree is in the process of being discontinued and the program plans to only accept students through the end of the fall 2019 application period.
+The engineering science and mechanics (ESM) undergraduate degree is currently undergoing the process of review for being discontinued, and the program may only accept students through the end of the fall 2019 application period.
 Students not admitted to ESM by this time may not be permitted to pursue this major.
 First-year students admitted to Virginia Tech Fall 2019 will most likely not be able to pursue this major.

 Students will still be able to enroll in the ESM minor program of study.